mccul-zac/Shell/text-processing/field-extract/README-field-extract.md

 ## Purpose:
-  Print unique fields from text file
+  Print unique fields from text file (It's like tabling field(s) in Splunk)

 ## Requirements:
   Logs must be indentical format